YottaDB/YDBDoc/MessageRecovery/errors.rst

 DLLVERSION
 ------------------------

-DLLVERSION, Routine aaaa in library bbbb was compiled with an incompatible version of YottaDB.
-Recompile with the current version and re-link.
+DLLVERSION, Routine aaaa in library bbbb was compiled with an incompatible version of GT.M/YottaDB.
+Recompile with the current version of YottaDB and re-link

 Run Time Error: This indicates that the routine aaaa that was loaded out of the shared library bbbb was compiled with a version of YottaDB that is not compatible with the current version of YottaDB.